projectdx/css_codechallenge_submissions/README.md

  zip -r submission_patches.zip submission_patches
  ```

-1. Email the .zip file to [devteam@renewfund.com](devteam@renewfund.com), and put the position you are applying for in the email's subject.
+1. Email the .zip file to [codechallengeanon@renewfinancial.com](codechallengeanon@renewfinancial.com), and put the position you are applying for in the email's subject.

+You submission will be anonymized before a developer on our team reviews it.

 If you have any questions about this submission process, feel free to email us.